abdullahzameek/Sent.Ai.rt/README.md

 Next, I sourced out famous paintings that had these color palettes as the primary colors.
 These four paintings are what I settled on in the end:

-fqwf
-Happiness – Sunflowers by Vincent Van Gogh faw
+Happiness – Sunflowers by Vincent Van Gogh
-Sadness – Starry Night by Vincent Van Gogh f
+Sadness – Starry Night by Vincent Van Gogh
-Anger – The Scream by Edvard Munch qf
+Anger – The Scream by Edvard Munch
 Surprise – Guernica by Pablo Picasso

 While the selection of these paintings were somewhat arbitrary in nature, I believe that since I was more interested in sourcing out paintings with a desired color palette, these images fit the description pretty well.
 In addition to these visual assets, I also needed to gather music that corresponded to the different emotions.
 In order to minimize personal bias on this step, since I did not have any fixed criterion to decide what songs correspond to what mood, I decided to crowd-source these.
 I compiled a collection of songs after conducting a survey on NYUAD’s campus Facebook group.